Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Supporting Information

-\section{Spatiotemporal correlations}
+\subsubsection{Spatiotemporal correlations}

 The spatial de/correlation in the $\mathcal{E}$BCM is not described by an e-folding scale (it is not an AR-1 or an OU process in space).
-Instead, as is shown in \cite{north2011correlation}, the spatial covariance, in frequency space, between two points on the sphere distanced a central angle $\theta$ apart, is
+Instead, as is shown in~\citet{north2011correlation}, the spatial covariance, in frequency space, between two points on the sphere separated by a central angle $\theta$ apart, is

 where $\hat{C}_{l}(\omega)$ is the PSD given by Eq.~(4) of the main text, and $P_{l}(\cos\theta)$ are the Legendre polynomials of degree $l$.
-The analysis in \cite{north2011correlation} can also be used, with straightforward modifications, to compute the spatial correlation associated with the forcing, yielding
+The analysis in~\citet{north2011correlation} can also be used, with straightforward modifications, to compute the spatial correlation associated with the forcing, yielding

 Fig. \ref{fig:figs03}A shows a contour plot of the correlation implied by Eq.~(\ref{eq:spatial-correlation}), i.e. $\hat{C}_{\text{Response}}(\cos\theta) / \hat{C}_{\text{Response}}(1)$, as a function of the frequency on the ordinate and the geodesic distance on the abscissa.
 The latter is scaled on $\lambda_{0}$, so that a value of $\theta a / \lambda_{0} = 1$ corresponds to one decorrelation length, about 400~km for the observed infrared background.
 For low frequencies, the correlation after one decorrelation length is still substantial, about 0.6.
 Even after three decorrelation lengths ($\theta a / \lambda_{0} = 3$) the correlation is non-negligible, about 0.1.
 In other words, a correlation of 0.1 between two points distanced 1200~km apart can simply be associated with long-period random noise.
 As the frequency increases, the correlation at a given distance decreases.
 In other words, faster fluctuations decorrelate faster.
 In particular, for $\omega = 1$ cpd, which represents our Nyquist frequency, the correlation after one decorrelation length is negligible.
 For comparison, the correlation associated with the forcing is shown in panel (B).
-For low frequencies, the forcing decorrelates faster than the response at any given distance, whereas, for high frequencies the forcing decorrelates faster than the response only in the vicinity of $\theta = 0$.
+For low frequencies, the forcing decorrelates faster than the response at any given distance, whereas, for high frequencies, the forcing decorrelates faster than the response only in the vicinity of $\theta = 0$.
 Still, even at high frequencies the two are well separated.

-\section{Sensitivity of the angular variance to averaging over $m$}
+\subsubsection{Sensitivity of the angular variance to averaging over $m$}